Skip to main content

 portrait of Sheriff Sean Casey

-As Sheriff, he has strengthened his excellent relationships with community members and his commitment to those he serves with as well as to those in custody.
-In his first year, Sheriff Casey expanded recruiting efforts and established a partnership with the U.S. Army to facilitate employment for former servicemembers; ensured that the Office was reaccredited with distinction by the Commission on Accreditation for Law Enforcement Agencies; relaunched the Sheriff’s Community Academy and implemented measures to safely reopen public visitation at the jail as the pandemic eased; established new employee wellness initiatives; and expanded programming and partnerships with faith-based and community organizations including Concerned Citizens Network of Alexandria.
+During his first term, Sheriff Casey further strengthened his excellent relationships with community members and his commitment to those he serves with as well as to those in custody.
+Sheriff Casey expanded recruiting efforts and established a partnership with the U.S. Army to facilitate employment for former servicemembers; ensured that the Office was reaccredited with distinction by the Commission on Accreditation for Law Enforcement Agencies; relaunched the Sheriff’s Community Academy and implemented measures to safely reopen public visitation at the jail as the pandemic eased; established new employee wellness initiatives with implementation of the ASOFit program and increased mental health training and resources; and expanded programming and partnerships with faith-based and community organizations including Concerned Citizens Network of Alexandria.

-Since becoming Sheriff, Sheriff Casey has been honored by community and public safety partners alike, most recently receiving recognition from Shiloh Baptist Church, Alexandria Redevelopment and Housing Authority, Del Ray Business Association, Alexandria-Washington Lodge No. 22 and U.S. Marshals Service, and being named one of the "Most Interesting Men of 2023" by VIP Alexandria magazine.
+Highly honored as a police officer, detective and sergeant, Sheriff Casey has continued to receive recognition from community and public safety partners alike.
+Since becoming Sheriff, he has been honored by Shiloh Baptist Church, Alexandria Redevelopment and Housing Authority, Del Ray Business Association, Alexandria-Washington Lodge No. 22, and U.S. Marshals Service, and was named one of the "Most Interesting Men of 2023" by VIP Alexandria magazine.

-A graduate of Virginia Tech, Sheriff Casey continues his professional and leadership development, successfully completing the Leadership in Police Organizations program with the International Association of Chiefs of Police in 2019, earning his Certified Public Management® designation from the George Washington University in 2020, graduating from the Police Executive Research Forum's Senior Management Institute for Police in 2023, and graduating from the National Sheriffs’ Institute’s Leadership Development program in 2024.
+A graduate of Virginia Tech, Sheriff Casey continues his professional and leadership development, successfully completing the Leadership in Police Organizations program with the International Association of Chiefs of Police in 2019, earning his Certified Public Management® designation from the George Washington University in 2020, graduating from the Police Executive Research Forum's Senior Management Institute for Police in 2023, and graduating from two National Sheriffs’ Institute programs, Leadership Development in 2024 and Communicating for Impact in 2025.

-Sheriff Casey is a lifelong Alexandrian and a graduate of T.C.
+Sheriff Casey is a graduate of T.C.
 Williams High School, now Alexandria City High.
-He lives in the West End with his wife and their young children.
+He lives in the West End with his wife and their children.

 Photos of Sheriff Sean Casey